hackclub/winter/thekyleliao.md

 | 4x Male to Female jumper wires |  N/A | already owned |
 | 1x Breadboard |  N/A | already owned |
 | Total           |                                       | $245.21 |

+Price determined by having subtotals for items including tax.
+I have 10% off at HD through a family member.